Andros, Tinos 15 days trekking

 Difficulty Level: Hike (2)

-The hikes offer a moderate trek with a maximum of 4-5 hours walk.
+The hikes offer a moderate trek with a maximum of 5-6 hours walk on rocky terrain.
 Participants should be in good physical condition with a little of experience.